pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 3. Save the file.

-4. To use an internal Elasticsearch cluster (srs.srsStorage.requireInternetAccess:true) for your deployment, you must download the Makefile file from the repository ( path from root : pega-helm-charts/charts/backingservices/Makefile) and replace <YOUR_NAMESPACE> with the namespace you used for the deployment, then run `$ make es-prerequisite`.
+4. To use an internal Elasticsearch cluster (srs.srsStorage.requireInternetAccess:true) for your deployment, you must download the Makefile file from the repository (path from root : pega-helm-charts/charts/backingservices/Makefile), replace `<YOUR_NAMESPACE>` with the namespace you used for the deployment, and then run `$ make es-prerequisite`.

 #### Add supported custom settings for Pega to your deployment